 "Coordinating" your services includes checking or consulting with other plan providers about your care.
-If you need certain types of covered services or supplies that you are unable to get from a CarePartners of Connecticut network specialist or supplier, your PCP may refer you to an out-of-network specialist.
-A referral will be required if you seek services outside of the HMO network.
-Your PCP will act as an extension of the plan in referring you for services outside of the HMO network.
-Your PCP's referral may be time limited.
+Your PCP can help you stay healthy, treat illnesses and coordinate your care with other health care providers.
+We strongly encourage you to ask your PCP for assistance in selecting a network specialist or supplier and to follow up with your PCP after any specialist visits.
 In some cases, your PCP will need to get prior authorization (prior approval) from us.
 Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.